Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Introduction

 Herein, we aim to further align the study of centrality with information theory and entropy measures, and in particular, to contribute to the growing interface between network science and quantum information theory \cite{passerini2008neumann,anand2011shannon,de2015structural,de2016spectral,li2018network,ghavasieh2020enhancing,ghavasieh2020statistical}.
 For a recent overview of the topic, we refer the reader to \cite{ghavasieh2022statistical}.
 Our approach is partly motivated by node entanglement \cite{ghavasieh2021unraveling}, which was recently proposed as a node centrality measure stemming from the study of a network's von Neumann entropy (VNE) \cite{neumann2013mathematische}.
 VNE was originally developed as an information-theoretic measure to quantify disorder within quantum-mechanical systems, and it has played a crucial role in the development of quantum information theory \cite{neumann2013mathematische,wilde2013quantum}.
-More recently, it has been extended as a spectral-entropy measure that quantifies the structural complexity of graphs \cite{braunstein2006laplacian,de2015structural,li2018network}, has been generalized to preserve the sub-additivity property \cite{de2016spectral}, and has been applied to a variety of interconnected systems, from molecular biology \cite{ghavasieh2021multiscale} to neuroscience \cite{benigni2021persistence}.
+More recently, it has been extended as a spectral-entropy measure that quantifies the structural complexity of graphs \cite{braunstein2006laplacian,de2015structural,li2018network}, has been generalized to preserve the sub-additivity property \cite{de2016spectral} {as later clarified in Sec.~\eqref{sec:VNE}}, and has been applied to a variety of interconnected systems, from molecular biology \cite{ghavasieh2021multiscale} to neuroscience \cite{benigni2021persistence}.
 Of particular relevance is previous research showing that VNE is a natural measure to quantify the complexity of the interplay between structure and information diffusion over a network \cite{ghavasieh2020statistical,ghavasieh2022statistical}.
-We also note in passing that there exist other centrality measures \cite{nikolaev2015centrality,chellappan2013wireless,qiao2018entropy,li2020entropy,tutzauer2009entropybasedca, tutzauer2007pathtransfer} that also utilize entropy in some way, but which are not derived from VNE nor relate to the complexity of information diffusion.
+We also note in passing that there exist other centrality measures \cite{nikolaev2015centrality,chellappan2013wireless,qiao2018entropy,li2020entropy,tutzauer2009entropybasedca, tutzauer2007pathtransfer} that also utilize entropy in some way, but which are not derived from VNE nor relate to the complexity of information diffusion. {Generally speaking, the literature relating edge centrality measures to entropy is lacking, and in particular, no centrality measure for edges has been previously derived using von Neumann entropy.}